What is PRP?

 What Orthopedic Conditions Can It Treat?

-Platelet therapy is used for a range of treatments involving joint issues, muscle issues and pain, along with skeletal dysfunctions derived from injuries.
-Specifically, platelet-rich plasma therapy can treat shoulder pain causes from rotator cuff tendonitis, partial tears, and arthritis; tennis and golfer’s elbow, elbow sprains or tears; wrist and hand pain; hip and pelvic pain such as bursitis, hamstring strain, and SI joint pain; knee pain from patellar tendonitis, quadricep muscle injuries, knee arthritis, knee ligament strains, and Iliotibial band syndrome; achilles tendons; plantar fasciitis; and peroneal tendonitis.
+Platelet treatment is used for a range of treatments involving joint issues, muscle issues and pain, along with skeletal dysfunctions derived from injuries.
+Specifically, platelet-rich plasma treatment can treat shoulder pain causes from rotator cuff tendonitis, partial tears, and arthritis; tennis and golfer’s elbow, elbow sprains or tears; wrist and hand pain; hip and pelvic pain such as bursitis, hamstring strain, and SI joint pain; knee pain from patellar tendonitis, quadricep muscle injuries, knee arthritis, knee ligament strains, and Iliotibial band syndrome; achilles tendons; plantar fasciitis; and peroneal tendonitis.

 What Is The Procedure Like?

-Platelet-Rich Plasma Therapy is non-surgical treatment.
+Platelet-Rich Plasma Treatment is non-surgical treatment.
 The process works first by drawing 10 to 30 milliliters of venous blood from the patient’s arm.
 This blood is then stored in a specially designed blood collection tube that is placed in a centrifuge, a machine that spins rapidly, applying centrifugal force to contents.
 During this process, the blood cells will be separated from the plasma, allowing concentrations of platelets.
-By use of ultrasonic guidance, the plasma therapy is then ready for injection.
+By use of ultrasonic guidance, the plasma treatment is then ready for injection.
 There is generally mild discomfort that fades quickly.

 Patients can see a significant improvement in symptoms as well as a remarkable return of function, which may eliminate the need for more aggressive treatments like long-term medication use or surgery.